(Click on the image for more info!)

 Industry: Daryl Calfee and Phyllis Harbinger

 This Friday in the Lounge Nick is joined by Daryl Calfee, Vice President of Marketing for leather manufacturer and Chaise Lounge sponsor Moore & Giles, for a fascinating conversation on the history and art of luxury leather production.
-Plus, Moore & Giles will be giving away a FREE luxury bag for listeners who review The Chaise Lounge on iTunes.
+Plus, Moore & Giles will be giving away a FREE luxury bag for listeners who follow The Chaise Lounge podcast on social media.
 Details coming soon!
 Next, Nick chats with monthly speaker Phyllis Harbinger about hiring smart to make sure that your firm never suffers from employee issues.

 Daryl Calfee: Leather is a Luxury